duckworthd/transmogrifier-pelican/content/2013-04-12-accelerated-gradient-descent.markdown

----
-comments: true
-layout: post
-title: Accelerated Gradient Descent
+Title: Accelerated Gradient Descent
-subtitle: wut.

----
+Date: 2013-04-12 00:00
+Category: optimization
+Tags: optimization, first-order, accelerated
+Slug: accelerated-gradient-descent

   In the mid-1980s, Yurii Nesterov hit the equivalent of an academic home run.
 At the same time, he established the Accelerated Gradient Method, proved that